Snappsu/CodePathFlashcardApp/README.md

 ## Lab 1

 ### App Description
 It's a basic flashcard app so far.
 Only one card.
-Minimal styling.
+Minimal styling and function.

 ### App Walk-though